Assistance programs Racine County.

 Another community clinic, The Racine Community Health Center (RCHC) provides underinsured and low income families access to doctors, dentists, nurses and behavioral health services.
 Service's offered by the clinic include: primary health care, family planning, pregnancy testing, teen health, well child exams, geriatric treatment, school and sport exams, treatment for chronic illness, and more.
 Call (262) 898-8420 or (262) 886-0474, or click here to find other ways to get help with paying medical bills.

 Western Racine County Health Department offers free or low cost health care and free prescription drugs to patients and residents of Racine County who are medically uninsured and have a limited income.
 Dial (262) 763-4926.

-Food bank and free food
+Food banks, soup kitchens and free food